-During your baby's first year -- when you're visiting her doctor all the time -- add her latest weight to your memory or smartphone.
+During your baby's first year -- when you see your pediatrician all the time -- add his latest weight to your memory or smartphone.

-In year 2, if you’re not sure what your toddler weighs, lead her to your home scale.
-If she won’t stand still on the scales, hold her and then step on the scale to weigh the two of you together.
+In year 2, when you don’t go to the doctor quite as much, you may not know what your toddler weighs.
+You can try him on your home scale.
+If he won’t stand still for it, hold him and then step on the scale to weigh the two of you together.
 Remember that number.
 Then weigh yourself and subtract how much you weigh from the bigger number.
 That should give you an idea of your baby's weight.

-Toddlers get diaper rash less often than babies.
-These sore skin irritations peak when babies are between 9 and 12 months old, partly due to the transition to solid foods.
+Toddlers get these sore skin irritations less often than babies.
+The rashes peak when babies are between 9 and 12 months old, partly due to the transition to solid foods.
+But they still happen.